banner-aviation-catalog-image

 Division: Aviation

 In this course, the student will learn the skills to be a Certified Multi Engine Flight Instructor (MEI).
 They will master the skills of the Private and Commercial Pilot ratings.
 In addition, they will learn how to be an effective teacher and understand all FAA rules and regulations that accompany being an instructor.
 Course requires 5 flight hours, 1.3 hours of pre/post, and 5 hours of ground instruction.
-Hourly rates for effective March 2022 are $69/hour for ground instruction and $283/hour for the aircraft and flight instructor.
+Hourly rates for effective August 2025 are $70/hour for ground instruction and $400/hour for the aircraft and flight instructor.
+Completion of the FAA Flight Instructor Multi-engine checkride is required to successfully complete this course.
 Group 2 course.

 AVF 274 - Tailwheel Flight